mthom/scryer-prolog/README.md

 like so:

 ```
-$> cargo install rusty-wam
+$> cargo install scryer-prolog
 ```

 cargo will download and install the libraries Scryer Prolog uses automatically.
-You can find the `rusty-wam` executable in `~/.cargo/bin`.
+You can find the `scryer-prolog` executable in `~/.cargo/bin`.

 Note on compatibility: Scryer Prolog should work on Linux, Mac OS X, and